 At Cedofeita and Boavista, the property is valued at an average of €3,850 per sqm.

-There, modernization has stood out in recent years, as the result of an influx of rehabilitation projects that have added value to the surrounding urban landscape.
+Modernization has stood out in recent years, as the result of an influx of rehabilitation projects that have added value to the surrounding urban landscape and the Porto real estate market.

 If you take a trip to the affluent suburb of Foz do Douro, the modern homes with sea views could make you think you’re in another city altogether.
 Foz is popular for this very reason, offering some respite from the chaos of the city.
 It can be a good choice for families due to enhanced parking options and more spacious properties.